siserin/blind9/doc/arm/reference.rst

 The ``edns-version`` option sets the maximum EDNS VERSION that will be sent to the server(s) by the resolver.
-The actual EDNS version sent is still subject to normal EDNS version negotiation rules (see RFC 6891), the maximum EDNS version supported by the server, and any other heuristics that indicate that a lower version should be sent.
+The actual EDNS version sent is still subject to normal EDNS version negotiation rules (see :rfc:`6891`), the maximum EDNS version supported by the server, and any other heuristics that indicate that a lower version should be sent.
 This option is intended to be used when a remote server reacts badly to a